 Contact: Elizabeth Efird | email@example.com

-Socially, pub group is an open-ended, come-as-you-are space with several ways to engage.
+Socially, pub group is open-ended and come-as-you-are, with several ways to engage.
 Each Thursday's conversation starts with a reading sent to our Pub Group listserv on Monday or Tuesday.
-Some of those several dozen folks on that list are Thursday regulars, some drop by once in a while, and still others follow along remotely.
+Some of the several dozen folks on that list are Thursday regulars, some drop by once in a while, and still others follow along remotely.
 So feel free to come every week or just come when you can!
-For more info, or to join the Pub Group listserv, contact Tim Conder or Ben Haas.
+For more info, or to join the listserv, contact Molly Brummett Wudel.